Gitstar-OC/Python-Notes/README.md

 ### Defining Functions:

-Functions in Python are defined using the `def` keyword followed by the function name and parentheses containing any parameters.
+Functions in Python are defined using the `def` keyword followed by the function name and parentheses containing any parameters `(parameter (argument) -  a value passed into a function for use within the function)`.
 The function body is indented beneath the function definition.

 Examples: